A beginner’s guide to short-term food storage and the differences between short-term and long-term food storage.

 What you need to know about long term

 What types of foods should I have in my food storage?

-What is the difference between dehydrated and freeze dried food?
+What is the difference between dehydrated food and freeze dried food?

 Do you remember March 2020?
 Shelves were empty, stores had signs with limits on basic needs, and lines extended well into parking lots.

-While things are definitely better than they were in March 2020, I truly believe that given the state of our world right now, this is one of the most relevant topics in the realm of emergency preparedness.
+While things are definitely better than they were in March 2020, I truly believe that given the state of our world right now, long term food storage is one of the most relevant topics in the realm of emergency preparedness.